ProjectsPage

 - Verify that the checksum (sha(1)) of the unmodified object matches the checksum of the cleaned object.
 Check also with strip(1)+sha(1)

-Port BSD-licensed tools (ex: grep, diff and sort)
+Port BSD-licensed tools (ex: diff

 - The OpenBSD guys already did some work related to that.